wiser1201/nRF24L01/README.md

 # nRF24L01 Driver

-Simple cross-platform driver for the LCD displays that use nRF24L01 receiver-transmitter.
+Simple cross-platform driver for the RF 2.4 GHz communication that use nRF24L01 receiver-transmitter and Enhanced ShockBurst system.
 MCU with SPI communication and one IRQ line is required.

 # nRF24L01 Integration